Sister Sledge: Continued European success

 The album Bet Cha Say That to All the Girls was released in 1983, the lead single from which featured American Jazz singer Al Jarreau.
 The group experienced renewed success in 1984, when Atlantic Records belatedly released "Thinking of You" followed by a Nile Rodgers remix of "Lost in Music" in the UK, the latter peaking at number four.
 The following year, they released their seventh studio album When the Boys Meet the Girls and continued success in the UK.
 Released by Atlantic Records, lead single "Frankie" hit the top spot on the UK Singles Chart, spending four weeks at number one.

-In 1989, Kathy pursued a solo career, while still active with Sister Sledge for certain shows.
+In 1989, Kathy began a solo career, while still active with Sister Sledge for certain shows.
 Debbie, Joni, and Kim continued to perform as Sister Sledge and in 1992 collaborated with Jean-Paul "Bluey" Maunick from UK acid jazz group Incognito on the single "World Rise and Shine".
 The song featured on their greatest-hits album And Now…Sledge…Again.
 The single reached number one in Italy and resulted in the trio hosting their own TV show there.
 The group (including Kathy) experienced a resurgence of success in the UK the following year when the Sure as Pure remix of "We Are Family" was released and peaked at number five, followed by remixes of "Lost in Music" (number 14) and "Thinking of You" (number 17).
 A greatest-hits album, The Very Best of Sister Sledge 1973–93, was also released.
 In 1996, after witnessing a shooting in LA, Joni Sledge wrote the protest song "Brother, Brother Stop" that was recorded by the trio and featured on a new greatest-hits CD.
 In 1997, Joni produced the group's eighth studio album, African Eyes, that garnered critical acclaim and was nominated for a Grammy as best-produced CD.